ClueLang/Clue/README.md

 Clue also adds many optional features to help make code smaller and implementing hard things easier and/or with a better syntax

+Clue will always output a single file: if more .clue files are compiled at once they will be merged togheter in `main.lua`, the output of these files will be stored as functions inside the table `_modules` (which should not be edited).

+If multiple files are compiled Clue will make the Lua code start from `main.clue`, as such that file must be present and it should handle loading the other files.

-(Note that Clue is still in beta and lacks some important (and not important) features)
+(Note that Clue is still in beta and lacks some important features)

 ## How to install and use
 1. Download the latest release and save it somewhere